-GCSF A growth factor called granulocyte colonystimulating factor.
-This protein boosts the bone marrow making white blood cells, usually neutrophils.
+GCSF (granulocyte colony stimulating factor) This is a type of protein called a growth factor.
+It boosts the bone marrow to make more white blood cells, usually neutrophils, which are the most common type of white blood cell.
 Genetic A condition caused by abnormal genes (may be inherited).
 GFR Glomerular filtration rate is a test that shows how well the kidneys are working.
 Haematology The study of blood and blood disorders.
 Haemoglobin The substance in red blood cells that carries oxygen around the body.
 Histopathology The study of body tissues.

 Hormone A substance made by a gland and carried in the bloodstream to parts of the body where it has a specific effect on the way the body works.
 Immune system The body's defence against infection, disease and foreign substances.
 Immunology The study of the body's immune system, which fights infection.
 Immunophenotyping A test to identify particular proteins in the cells to help find out which type of cell has become cancerous.
 Immunosuppressive Lowering the body's ability to fight infection.
 Intramuscular (IM) Into a muscle.

 Intrathecal (IT) Into the spine, usually by lumbar puncture.
 See also lumbar puncture.
 Intravenous (IV) Into a vein.

-Lumbar puncture (LP) This test can be done to diagnose, prevent

-or treat disease.
-The fluid that surrounds

-the brain and spinal cord is called

-cerebrospinal fluid (CSF).
-During the test, some CSF is removed by putting a needle into the lower back and the fluid is then

-examined in the laboratory.

-Lymph A clear fluid that is part of the body's

-defence against infection.
-It is carried

-around the body in a network of lymphatic
+Lumbar puncture (LP) This test can be done to diagnose, prevent or treat disease.
+The fluid that surrounds the brain and spinal cord is called cerebrospinal fluid (CSF).
+During the test, some CSF is removed by putting a needle into the lower back and the fluid is then examined in the laboratory.
+Lymph A clear fluid that is part of the body's defence against infection.
+It is carried around the body in a network of lymphatic vessels.

-vessels.

 Lymphatic system Part of the circulatory system.
 It consists of a network of vessels that carry a clear fluid called lymph in the direction of the heart.
 Excess fluid (lymph) in the tissues is drained by the lymphatic system into the bloodstream.
 It also defends the immune system.

-Lymph nodes Small bean-shaped structures found along

-vessels in the lymphatic system.
-They become

-enlarged due to infection or cancer.
+Lymph nodes Small bean-shaped structures found along vessels in the lymphatic system.
+They become enlarged due to infection or cancer.
 Lymphocyte A type of white blood cell that fights infection.
-Malignant A tumour or growth that is cancerous.
-If a tumour is malignant it grows without control and can travel to other parts of the body.
+Malignant Cancer.
+It can spread to other parts of the body.
 Metastases Tumours that have spread from the first (primary) tumour into another part of the body.
 Also known as secondary tumours.
-MIBG scan Metaiodobenzlguanidine scan.
-It is usually done in children who have a diagnosis of neuroblastoma.
+MIBG scan It is usually done in children who have a diagnosis of neuroblastoma.
 It involves a radioactive substance being injected into the bloodstream and the scan being taken the next day.
 This will show up any areas of tumour in the body.
 Microbiology The study of germs.

-MRI scan Magnetic resonance imaging scan.
-This uses radio waves and a powerful magnet linked to a computer to take detailed pictures of areas inside the body.
+MRI scan This uses radio waves and a powerful magnet linked to a computer to take detailed pictures of areas inside the body.
 These pictures can show the difference between normal and diseased tissue.
 Nausea Feeling sick.

 Neuro- To do with the nerves or the nervous system.

-Neutropenia or neutropenic

-Low levels of neutrophils.
+Neutropenia or neutropenic Low levels of neutrophils.
 Neutrophils White blood cells that fight infection.
 Oedema Swelling caused by fluid.

 Oncology The study and treatment of cancer.

 Ophthalmology The study of the eyes.